-Of course, in real life nothing is exactly like the theory.
+Of course, in real life, nothing is exactly like the theory.
 There are a few things that may influence this and show an increased return.
-For example if the boiler has reached its minimum flow rate of the boiler or pump, and the minimum out put of the boiler.
-If the pump or boiler reaches their minimum output (which will happen often as boilers are generally hugely oversized) the return will increase and show an increased return or reduced DT, and cause the boiler to cycle.
+For example, if the boiler has reached its minimum flow rate of the boiler or pump, and the minimum output of the boiler.
+If the pump or boiler reaches its minimum output (which will happen often as boilers are generally hugely oversized) the return will increase and show an increased return or reduced DT, and cause the boiler to cycle.

-The only way (according to the theory of physics at least) that balancing can increase boiler efficiency is that it may prevent you overheating some zones, in order to get other zones up to temperature.
-Conversley however, it may also mean that some zones go under heated while your main reference zone is warm enough.
+The only way (according to the theory of physics at least) that balancing can increase boiler efficiency is that it may prevent you from overheating some zones, in order to get other zones up to temperature.
+Conversely, however, it may also mean that some zones go under-heated while your main reference zone is warm enough.
 We would argue that this in effect is not boiler efficiency, but system efficiency.